--To improve the “response time” and instant solution to common questions.
+– We expect to improve the “response time” and to get an instant solution to common questions.
 Potential candidates should get a concrete answer to the first question, without any additional sub-questions.
-To expand the scope and re-train the model of already asked questions, to increase its accuracy.
+To expand the scope and re-train the model of already asked questions, and with that to increase its accuracy.

 Brainster: Google is one of the companies that implement NLP in many of its products.
 Such as Google Assistant, Google Translate, Search, Autocorrect, and Targeted advertising.
 Therefore, this technology is very promising for anyone interested in a Data Science career.
 How competent do you feel to be working in this field after graduating from the Bootcamp?

--The participation in this project has given us a solid foundation for further work in this field.
+– The participation in this project gives us a solid foundation for further work in this field.
 It has already aroused our curiosity for further research.
-A well-developed chatbot is a data source for further analysis, a field in which we feel comfortable considering our previous experience.
+A well-developed chatbot is a data source for further analysis.
+A field in which we feel comfortable considering our previous experience.

 Brainster: Where do you see the end-game of these automation process technologies?
 Can NLP completely eliminate the human factor from services such as support and customer relationship, translation, and hiring & recruitment?

 -The full potential of chatbots is yet to be discovered.
 As expected, future development will be in the software that will perform operations that normally are performed by humans.
 After the mass application in customer care, the sophisticated NLP algorithms will be applied intensively in the above-mentioned areas.

-Brainster: Will this rise in automation increase the demand for Data Scientists and Machine Learning Engineers?
+Brainster: Will this rise in automation, increases the demand for Data Scientists and Machine Learning Engineers?

 -For several years now, Data Scientists and Machine Learning engineers have been high on the list of most popular professions.
 This trend is expected to continue, as automation processes have not even begun in some industries.
 For example, to develop an intelligent chatbot it requires an understanding of machine learning, AI and NLP technologies, knowledge of back-end programming, and various programming languages and technologies.